dart-lang/tools/pkgs/source_maps/README.md

     original source map specification.
 These data types are great for tracking source locations on source maps, but they can also be used by tools to reporting useful error messages that include on source locations.
-  * A builder that creates a source map programatically and produces the encoded source map format.
+  * A builder that creates a source map programmatically and produces the encoded source map format.
   * A parser that reads the source map format and provides APIs to read the mapping information.